fuxoft/fxmasm/MUSIC_FORMAT.md

 `majorchord: TONE 4 3 -7 JUMP majorchord`

-This VIB definition, when used to play e.g. note 40 (C), produces the notes 40, 44 and 47 in rapid succession, which is the C major chord (C, E, G).
+This VIB definition, when used to play e.g. note 40 (C), produces the notes 40, 44 and 47 in rapid (infinite) succession, which is the C major chord (C, E, G).

 In TONE mode, positive values increase the note and negative values decrease the note number (i.e. the opposite of FREQ mode).